FrankLef/cookiecutter-pkg/README.md

 Once `.git` is setup, make sure to include the pre-commit script in `.git` by running `pre-commit install` from the poetry shell.
-Also `pre-commit update` ensures that the `black`, `flake8` etc. are up-to-date.
-Sometimes warnings appear about the 'rev' field being mutable, using this `pre-commit update` usually resolves this.
+Also `pre-commit update` ensures that the `ruff` is up-to-date.
+Sometimes warnings appear about the 'rev' field being mutable, using `pre-commit update` usually resolves this.

 These steps are encoded in the Makefile and can be run as follows

-    make pre_commit
+    make precommit

 It is also a good idea to run the hooks against all files when adding a new hook

     pre-commit run --all-files

+wich is encoded in the MakeFile with the command

+    make precommit_run

 ### Step 6 Verify the features

 It is also useful to test the features of the new project before embarking in the coding.

-#### Code source format and check
+#### Code source linter and formatter

-To run `isort` and `flake8` and verify all is in order run this make command
+To run the linter from `ruff check .` use the command

     make lint

+To run the code formatter from `ruff format .` use the command

+    make format

 #### Create the documentation with `mkdocs`